Ali-Razahaider/DSA-Practice/README.md

 -  [`pascaltriangle.cpp`](./pascaltriangle.cpp): Generates Pascal's Triangle up to a specified number of rows.
 -  [`reversePairs.cpp`](./reversePairs.cpp): Counts the number of reverse pairs in an array using the merge sort algorithm.
 -  [`insertPos.cpp`](./insertPos.cpp): Finds the index where a target value should be inserted in a sorted array.
+-  [`lowboundUper.cpp`](./lowboundUper.cpp): Finds the starting and ending positions of a given target value in a sorted array using binary search.

 ## Overview of Each File